garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Session cookie.md

 temporary [[cookie]]; only there while the session exists
 - a time where the user is interacting with the server
-	- when user logs in
+	- when user logs in/out; open/close browser